-Accessibility is more than an equality issue; the focus makes good business sense.
-Last year Accenture, in partnership with the American Association of People with Disabilities (AAPD) and Disability:IN published Getting to Equal: The Disability Inclusion Advantage.
+Building accessible web and mobile applications and creating digital content that meets web accessibility standards is bigger than an equality issue; the practice makes good (and profitable) business sense.
+In 2018 Accenture published Getting to Equal: The Disability Inclusion Advantage in partnership with the American Association of People with Disabilities (AAPD) and Disability:IN.
 The report shows how companies that employ and support persons with disabilities in their workforces significantly outperform their peers, with 28% higher revenue and twice the amount of profit.

-Since 20% of the population has a disability, people with disabilities represent a huge and mostly untapped market for customers and opportunities for talent.
-At Salesforce, we believe in the equal value of all lives and strive to build a workplace that welcomes all.
-That is why creating a product that is accessible and inclusive of all of our customers is equally important.
+The World Health Organization estimates that 15% of the world’s population (and growing) – around one billion people – has a disability.
+In the U.S., The Center for Disease Control and Prevention puts that number at 26% of U.S. adults – 61 million people.
+People with disabilities represent a huge and mostly untapped market for customers and opportunities for talent.
+At Salesforce, we believe in the equal value of all lives and strive to build a welcoming workplace.
+Creating products that are accessible and inclusive of all of our customers is a critical part of this belief.

-As a leader of Abilityforce, Salesforce’s employee resource group for people with disabilities and allies, I partnered with the Product Accessibility team to raise visibility on product accessibility issues.
-Now I’m an integral part of the team!
-With the support of my bright and caring colleagues, I can directly impact our software development process and ensure Salesforce software solutions are more accessible in our entire ecosystem.
+I partner with the Product Accessibility team to raise visibility on product accessibility issues.
+With the support of my bright and caring colleagues, I directly impact our software development process and ensure Salesforce software solutions are more accessible in our entire ecosystem.
 This includes software that is used by our employees, partners, customers, and our customers’ customers.

-My new role oversees the production of Accessibility Conformance Reports (ACRs).
-ACRs document how well a given Salesforce product conforms to agreed-upon accessibility standards for users with disabilities – be they permanent, temporary, or situational.
+The program I lead includes overseeing the production of Accessibility Conformance Reports (ACRs).
+ACRs document how well a given Salesforce product conforms to accessibility standards for users with disabilities – be they lifelong, acquired, temporary, situational, or chronic.